Athens Historical Destructions that are mostly unknown

 1147 Raid from Roger II, king of Sicily, during the Second Crusade.

 1203 Leon Sgouros invaded Athens.
-Defense was organised by Michail Choniatis.
+Defense was organized by Michail Choniatis.
 Sgouros commits suicide in 1208.

 1466 Venetian Vettore Capello arrived at Piraeus and marched against Athens.
 Failing to occupy Acropolis, he moves to Patra, after plundering the city.